 }

-Neither of these 2 classes (Shift
+None of these classes (Shift

 and Timetable